 Brian is one of our guides with the most bicycle touring miles on his wheels.
 This Rochester native started touring at the age of 16 when he completed his first 1000-mile solo tour.
 Brian built up his first custom road touring bike in 1977 and got involved in mountain biking in 1984 with a Ross Mt.
 Rainier which he still rides.
 Brian is also a Life Member of the Adventure Cycling Association and completed Adventure Cycling’s Leadership Training Course.
 Using Adventure Cycling’s maps, he has crossed the country coast to coast, border to border and has logged too many other adventures to count.
 Brian’s doctor claims he is “freakishly healthy”, which Brian attributes to a life of cycling as a lifestyle.
 He is constantly planning his next bike adventure.

 Colleen is an Ohiopyle local who came to work at Wilderness Voyageurs after high school.
-She grew up riding her bike on the Great Allegheny Passage, swimming in the Yough and hiking the trails around the state park.
-When she’s not guiding bike tours, you’ll find her biking around town with a camera – Colleen is WV’s official whitewater photographer.
-In the off-season, she and her husband Montana put their camper van in storage and head off somewhere warm to ride their bikes.
+She grew up riding her bike on the Great Allegheny Passage, swimming in the Yough and running the trails around the state park.
+Colleen took her cycling hobby to a level of crazy obsession when she rode the Great Divide Mountain Bike Race in 2017.
+(Thanks to Wilderness Voyageurs for giving her a month off work!)
+When she’s not racing or guiding bike tours, you’ll find her biking around town with a camera – Colleen is WV’s official whitewater photographer.
+In the off-season, she and her husband Montana put all their things in storage and head off somewhere warm to ride their bikes.